 There are two ways you can do this.
-You can either glue each individual square of paper and then place it on the template or you can glue the whole row of a color on the template and then stick the squares to it.
+You can either glue each individual square of paper and then place it on the template or you can glue one whole row at a time on the template and then stick the squares to it.

 You can start anywhere on the rainbow that you like.
-My daughter, Savannah, started with red and then jumped to purple-blue and green.
+My daughter started with red and then jumped to purple-blue and green.

 Let your child’s creative mind decide where to start!